GiulioAppetito/SABD_Project_2/README.md

 # Real-time Analysis of Hard Disk Monitoring Events with Apache Flink

 ## Project Description
-The goal of this project is to answer several queries on telemetry data from approximately 200k hard disks in data centers managed by Backblaze, using the stream processing approach with Apache Flink.
+The goal of this project is to answer two queries on telemetry data from approximately 200k hard disks in data centers managed by Backblaze, using the stream processing approach with Apache Flink.
 The dataset contains S.M.A.R.T. monitoring data, extended with additional attributes captured by Backblaze.
 The reduced dataset contains approximately 3 million events.

 ## Requirements